- How to get grounded

 ● It’s easy to ground yourself at night, in bed.
 You’re in one place for hours.
 For many people, grounding during the day is challenging because you’re on the move.
 I usually suggest the body bands, patches, or the universal mat during the day, whichever works to accommodate daily activities.
 An Earthing mat at your work desk usually offers an opportunity.
 Do whatever you can, even if it just 15 minutes on a mat with a cup of coffee in the morning, or, if weather permitting, barefoot on the patio, or while doing an exercise routine.
 Or during a lunch break.
 Look for opportunities whenever you can to ground yourself and lower your inflammation and pain.

-The sicker you are, the more Earthing time you need
+The sicker you are, the more Earthing time you need to gain relief and regain health

 Let me explain.
-An hour a day of Earthing means 23 hours ungrounded, and not enough grounding time for serious health problems.
-You may need many hours to reverse course; more hours grounded than ungrounded.
+An hour a day of Earthing means 23 hours ungrounded, and usually not enough grounding time for serious health problems.
+You likely need many hours to reverse course; more hours grounded than ungrounded.
 If someone were to be grounded 24/7 or close to it, as humans were in past cultures, you would not develop much inflammation in your body.
 Grounding always works if you spend enough time doing it.

 A woman with multiple sclerosis once complained to me that she wasn’t making progress with her condition by sleeping grounded.
 I heard the same thing from a woman with lupus.
 I told them that they simply needed more time grounded.
 Six or seven hours weren’t enough.
 They had to be grounded during the day as well, as much as possible.
 They followed my advice and started grounding during the day at their desks and when they relaxed at home.
 They worked up to some 16 or so hours a day.
 Their health dramatically improved.
 They recognized the importance of staying grounded so that the body could rebuild itself.